klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.klay.KIP7.md

 | decimals | Number | The number of decimal places the token uses. |
 | initialSupply | BigNumber &#124; String &#124; Number | The total quantity of tokens to be supplied initially. |

-**NOTE** This function also accepts `Number`/`BigNumber` types as parameters for initialSupply.
-But if out of the range declared in JavaScript Number(Number.MAX_SAFE_INTEGER), they might not work properly or cause an error.
-It is recommended to use `BigNumber` type for a `uint256` sized numeric input value.
+**NOTE** The initialSupply parameter also accepts `BigNumber` types in case your Number type feeding were out of the range declared in JavaScript Number(Number.MAX_SAFE_INTEGER), which might cause an unexpected result or error.
+Therefore, it is recommended to use `BigNumber` type for a `uint256` sized numeric input value.

 **Return Value**